Have you ever wandered what it means to eat healthy and deliver all the necessary ingredients to your body?

 I’ve done an extended analysis of my daily intake and encourage you to check it for yourself as well.
 Even though I feel like I am eating healthy, I am not delivering enough nutrients even for 1 day.
 It would be way too much food to satisfy our needs.
 There need to be a balance between all those 6 main groups of nutritions and our metabolism.
 If you are able to burn 1400kcal and go on a gym where you can burn additional 100kcal, you shouldn’t be eating more than 1500kcal if you are not planning to gain weight.

 It isn’t an easy thing to do.
-So I am using supplements and meal replacements and I feel good about it.
+So I am using supplements and meal replacements.

 Recommended daily intake 25 grams per day.
 Delivering enough fiber helps our body to clean.
 Fiber also lowers the risk of diabetes and heart disease.